kubernetes-csi/csi-driver-host-path/docs/example-snapshots-1.17-and-later.md

 ## Restore volume from snapshot support

 Follow the following example to create a volume from a volume snapshot:
+Note that as the PVC size goes larger, the restore can be slower.

 > $ kubectl apply -f examples/csi-restore.yaml
 > `persistentvolumeclaim/hpvc-restore created`